 In 2013, Southeast region refuges reviewed their respective lists, made any necessary corrections and additions, and noted if species were currently being monitored.
 Corrections/additions are currently undergoing assessment by the USFWS Ecological Services division.
 These efforts will help inform I&M monitoring priorities, as well as enhance the TESS database system for national tracking of endangered species.

 The 2010 Strategic Plan for Inventories and Monitoring on National Wildlife Refuges highlights the importance of assembling legacy datasets to be used for biological planning and conservation design.
 Historically important and management relevant information that potentially could be lost should be centrally archived on a secure system.
-The Service Catalog (ServCat) is a centralized web application that compiles documents and organizes legacy datasets, such as reports, surveys, databases, geospatial data and images.
-This information about the Service or used by the Service will be housed in ServCat.
+The Service Catalog (ServCat) is a digital library of secure, archived biological information (reports, surveys, databases, geospatial data and images) stored in a centralized, web-based database.

-The Southeast Region I&M Network is working with the NWRS Natural Resource Program Center and refuges to conduct pilots and start population of ServCat.
+The Southeast Region I&M Network is working directly with refuges to archive existing documents at field stations.
+In 2014, the plan is to complete the archival process at 20 refuges using I&M ecologists and cost-sharing interns to scan and upload existing refuge documents.
+The initial focus is on refuges with high risk for catastrophic weather-related loss.
 At this time, over 4,300 Southeast refuge documents (including annual narratives and Comprehensive Conservation Plans) have been archived into the database.